Kingdom of Prussia: 1871–1918: Peak and fall

 At the time of the empire's creation, both Prussia and Germany were roughly two-thirds rural.
 Within 20 years, the situation was reversed; the cities and towns accounted for two-thirds of the population.
 However, in both the kingdom and the empire, the constituencies were never redrawn to reflect the growing population and influence of the cities and towns.
 This meant that rural areas were grossly overrepresented from the 1890s onward.

-Bismarck realized that the rest of Europe was skeptical of his powerful new Reich, and turned his attention to preserving peace with such acts as the Congress of Berlin.
+Bismarck realized that the rest of Europe was sceptical of his powerful new Reich, and turned his attention to preserving peace with such acts as the Congress of Berlin.
 The new German Empire improved its already-strong relations with Britain.
-The ties between London and Berlin had already been sealed with a golden braid in 1858, when Crown Prince Frederick William of Prussia married Princess Victoria of Britain.
+The ties between London and Berlin had already been sealed in 1858, when Crown Prince Frederick William of Prussia married Victoria, Princess Royal.

 William I died in 1888, and the Crown Prince succeeded to the throne as Frederick III.
 The new emperor, a decided Anglophile, planned to transform Prussia and the empire into a more liberal and democratic monarchy based on the British model.
 However, Frederick was already ill with inoperable throat cancer, and died after only 99 days on the throne.
 He was succeeded by his 29-year-old son, William II.
 As a boy, William had rebelled against his parents' efforts to mould him as a liberal, and had become thoroughly Prussianized under Bismarck's tutelage.

-The new Kaiser Wiliam rapidly soured relations with the British and Russian royal families (despite being closely related to them), becoming their rival and ultimately their enemy.
+The new Kaiser William rapidly soured relations with the British and Russian royal families (despite being closely related to them), becoming their rival and ultimately their enemy.
 Before and during World War I (1914–1918), Prussia supplied significant numbers of soldiers and sailors in the German military, and Prussian Junkers dominated the higher ranks.
 In addition, portions of the Eastern Front were fought on Prussian soil.
 Prussia – along with Germany as a whole – experienced increasing troubles with revolutionaries during the war.
 The Great War ended by armistice on 11 November 1918.